DedekindsArmy/DedekindsArmy.github.io/about.markdown

 ### Diego Chicharro
 *Cofounder, teacher and organizer of the Dedekind Olympiad*

-Diego Chicharro is an undergraduate student at the Complutense University of Madrid, studying a joint degree in Mathematics and Physics.

-He aims to become a mathematical researcher in a field that is still to be determined.
-Within his main interests lie number theory, complex analysis, field theory and topology.
+Diego Chicharro is an undergraduate student at Universidad Complutense de Madrid, studying the joint degree in Mathematics and Physics.
+He aims to become a researcher in number theory, but he is also interested in other branches such as complex analysis and topology. *He could never resist a series*.

-He also likes spending time researching elementary number theory, summation methods, and asymptotics, and thoroughly enjoys solving challenging problems, in particular olympiad-like problems.
-That is the reason why in his classes a problem-solving spirit is always noticeable.

 We ought the existence of this blog to his efforts.